asmuth/clip/README.md

 build beautiful real-time dashboards within minutes using your favorite SQL database.

-The FnordMetric distribution currently consists of these components:
+the fnordmetric distribution currently consists of these components:

 - **metric-collectd**
-  A standalone daemon that collects measurements and other timeseries data via UDP/StatsD, HTTP Pull, SNMP or a number of other methods and stores them into a SQL database.
+  A standalone daemon that collects measurements and other timeseries data via UDP/StatsD, HTTP Pull, SNMP or a number of other methods and stores them into a backend SQL database.

 - **metric-queryd**
-  A standalone HTTP service that allows you to plot SQL query results.
+  A standalone HTTP service that allows you to execute SQL queries and plot the results.
 The HTTP API can return graphs and other widgets as SVG, HTML or PNG.

 More Information: